 Peace and Quiet

 Minimise distractions as much as possible.
 Ask friends not to disturb you during work hours and unplug the house telephone if you are plagued by telesales or pest callers during the day.
-In the event you have to work at home when the kids are on their school holidays (if you have kids, that is), consider looking into childcare on certain days so you can work uninterrupted.
+If you have the problem of noisy buildings next to your office, or noise from the neighbours or out on the street, especially if you have a city centre venue, why not look into Ecibel sound absorbing artwork?
+It’s a stylish way to decorate your home with modern artwork, but the panels actually work to reduce external noise.

 Working from home is a solution that works for many, but unless you create a comfortable work space, it might not work well for you.
 So take a look at all the home office and working space inspiration out there, and get setting up!